This certificate is available on campus.

 Be able to appreciate the unique role of entrepreneurship in the business world and also develop entrepreneurial thinking as a distinct approach towards identifying and acting on entrepreneurial opportunities.

 Be able to understand the distinctive characteristics of managing a small business, growth of a small business, family business succession and nurturing entrepreneurship beyond the first generation.

 Be able to analyze the financing needs and choice of financing for new ventures beginning from the startup stage to IPO stage.

 Entrance and Course Requirements

 Admission to the entrepreneurship certificate is granted by the department faculty on the basis of an evaluation of an applicant’s complete file.
 Admission is limited by enrollment capacity.
 Students who have already been admitted into a UIS graduate degree program will automatically be admitted into the certificate program upon receipt of the Change of Curriculum form.
-Students who are not currently admitted into a UIS graduate degree program must provide the following:
+Applicants who are not currently admitted into a UIS graduate degree program must provide the following:

 Official undergraduate transcripts; and

-Official GMAT scores, GRE scores, or substantial experience and responsibility in a field related to the area of study, as documented by a current resume.
+A 2.5 cumulative undergraduate GPA or better, or substantial experience and responsibility in the field related to the area of study, as documented by a current resume.